 2. Aya Yani Church

 The church, which attracts attention with its dome placed on a high roller, was built in 1899.
-Its rich craftsmanship makes it one of the most important historical monuments the island has to offer.
+Its rich craftsmanship makes it one of the most important historical monuments the prince’s island Istanbul has to offer.

 Kınalıada Mosque was built in 1964.
 Surp Krikor Lusavoriç Church, Transformation Monastery, Christos Monastery and Church, Greek Orthodox Panayia Church, and mansions are all close to each other and can be visited on foot.